Skip to the content.

 # Init & run pose estimation of corners in 3D & estimate mean L2 distance between the four aruco corners

-aruco_scale_factor = ArucoScaleFactor(photogrammetry_software=project, aruco_size=dataset.scale)
+aruco_localizer = ArucoLocalizer(photogrammetry_software=project, aruco_size=dataset.scale)

-aruco_distance, aruco_corners_3d = aruco_scale_factor.run()
+aruco_distance, aruco_corners_3d = aruco_localizer.run()

-print('Size of the unscaled aruco markers: ', aruco_distance)
+logging.info('Size of the unscaled aruco markers: ', aruco_distance)

 # Calculate scaling factor, apply it to the scene and save scaled point cloud

-dense, scale_factor = aruco_scale_factor.apply()
+dense, scale_factor = aruco_localizer.apply()

-print('Point cloud and poses are scaled by: ', scale_factor)
+logging.info('Point cloud and poses are scaled by: ', scale_factor)

-print('Size of the scaled (true to scale) aruco markers in meters: ', aruco_distance * scale_factor)
+logging.info('Size of the scaled (true to scale) aruco markers in meters: ', aruco_distance * scale_factor)

 # Visualization of the scene and rays

-vis = ArucoVisualization(aruco_colmap=aruco_scale_factor)
+vis = ArucoVisualization(aruco_colmap=aruco_localizer)

 vis.visualization(frustum_scale=0.7, point_size=0.1)